Cheating a Homeless Man at Go Fish

 And thus began Adam’s days as the Bible and Sandwich Guy of downtown St. Louis.
 We both knew what he was doing was dangerous, but we also both believe that if there is something you feel like you’re supposed to do, you do it.
 So I made him sandwiches and rounded up Bibles and the kids and I would pray over him before he’d leave.
 (Amusingly, the kids got so used to praying over their dad when he walked out the door that when I asked him to attend a parent meeting for me and he quipped about me sending him to deal with the other moms because I didn’t want to, Blake prayed over him: Lord, please send the Lion of Judah to protect my father… the kiddo was serious too.
 I felt a little bad for giggling over that one.)

 His time downtown and the stories he brought home changed us all.
-My eyes were opened to a dark world that existed so close to my own little bubble, and yet I’d been completely unaware of it.
+My eyes were opened to a dark world that existed so close to my own little bubble, and yet I’d been completely oblivious to it.
 Many of the stories would eventually find their way onto the pages of the Vance Davis Dossier.
 I know that we, as a society, will never be able to truly eradicate homelessness.
 But what’s happening now isn’t okay.
 There has to be more we can do.

-I’ve spent a lot of time looking at a half-empty page, knowing I needed to let the words spill onto the page but somehow afraid to start.
+I’ve spent a lot of time looking at a half-empty page, knowing I needed to let the words spill out but somehow afraid to start.
 I tell myself I’m busy.
 I tell myself I have writer’s block.
 But I know it has nothing to do with either.
 Blake’s story was hard to live and relive, but I can hear his laughter in the next room.
 Knowing it turned out okay makes it easier somehow to sort through those memories.

 I first met Shelley, JR, and Dave when Adam asked if I would be willing to take the kids to a hot dog roast at a homeless camp.
 He’d grown especially fond of these three people, and they’d asked if he’d bring his family to a bonfire and hot dog roast at their “home.”
 They’d set up camp across outside of the city, in a somewhat remote area away from the crowds.
 Every so often, a group from a nearby church would stop by and bring the supplies to roast hot dogs with them.
 I seem to recall that they sang songs and stuff, too, but that’s honestly a little hazy.

 I could tell it was important to Adam, so after asking him multiple times if he was sure it was safe, I agreed.
 Shelley and JR lived on an old concrete platform.
 They’d constructed a rather ingenious tent out of whatever they could get their hands on.
 JR had even gathered rocks and built a heart-shaped fire pit in preparation for the evening.
 As simple as it was, I could tell they were both thrilled and nervous to be having company over for dinner.
-I looked at Shelley and saw me, flitting about with last minute preparations as my own guests arrived for a party.
+I looked at Shelley and could see myself, flitting about with last minute preparations as my own guests arrived for a party.
 There are some things that are universal to a woman, I guess.

 Dave didn’t live with Shelley and JR, he had built himself a rather nice home in the woods, or so I’d heard.
 He kept the location of his place pretty hush-hush, which was smart.
 It kept his home safe.